bkaestner/codewars-rules/rules/0120-Tests.md

 This is usually the hard part of creating random tests.
 After all, creating sufficient random input is most often harder than creating the kata itself.
-But it is worth every honor.
+But it is worth every honour.

 ### Always have some example tests